gertrude-app/web/site/markdoc/articles/blog/ios-17-cant-delete-messages-images.md

 GIFs to insert into texts, including **many images that are extremely innappropriate for children.**

-{% image src="lockdown-iphone/ios17-images-imessage-app.png" caption="This can no longer be removed by parents in iOS 16" alt="Apple's iMessage GIF search #images app can't be removed in iOS 17" /%}
+{% image src="lockdown-iphone/ios17-images-imessage-app.png" caption="This can no longer be removed by parents in iOS 17" alt="Apple's iMessage GIF search #images app can't be removed in iOS 17" small=true /%}

 If you've never tried it, this iMessage app allows searching for animated GIFs.
 In the image below, you can see the result of a search for `goats`, but a less innocent search would **fill the screen with images not suitable for children**.

-{% image src="lockdown-iphone/ios17-images-search-goats.png" caption="Imagine a search for something less innocent than <code>goats</code>..." alt="Kids can search for sexual images in iOS 17 Messages" /%}
+{% image src="lockdown-iphone/ios17-images-search-goats.png" caption="Imagine a search for something less innocent than <code>goats</code>..." alt="Kids can search for sexual images in iOS 17 Messages" small=true /%}

 {% callout title="How dangerous is it?" %}